royceyen/spam-email-classification/README.md

 ## 📁 Project Overview

-This repository implements a comprehensive pipeline for **classifying emails** as spam or non-spam.
+This repository implements a pipeline for **classifying emails** as spam or non-spam.
 Key features:

 - Data preprocessing and feature scaling
 - Multiple classification algorithms